JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ```
 ./manage.sh swarm prod --dbonly
 ```
 At this point you should connect to Portainer at http://HOST1:9000 and create an admin user.
-Portainer setup has a timeout, so if you can't reach the container try running the up command again to refresh it.
+Portainer setup has a timeout, so if you can't connect to that endpoint, you may need to take everything down (`./manage.sh rmswarm prod`) and try again.

 Now you are ready to initalize the databases: